jinxinworld/pdf2svg-windows-GUI/README.md

 ![Main UI](screenshots/main_ui.png)

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GPL License.
 Contributions and feedback are welcome.